MarcoASilva/json-schema-applier/README.md

 ## Description

-json-schema-applier is package for applying a json schema to given object instance and it does 3 things:
+json-schema-applier is a package for applying a json schema to given object instance and it does 2 things:

-For fields that are missing in the object instance:
+__CREATE FIELDS__: For fields that are missing in the object instance:

   * Creates required fields
   * Creates fields that have a default value
     * You can override the default property in the field schema with a function that receive the instance object as parameter and should return the default value for that field

-For fields that exists in the object instance:
+__CAST FIELDS__: For fields that exists in the object instance:
   * Casts value accordingly
     * You can overwrite global map config object to cast any instance field value to anything that you want based on the field type.
     * You can create custom overwrites for each field independtly of their types

 __All according to the json schema passed as parameter__